 And the tourists flocking to Cuba also love the salsa rhythms.

-While in Cuba you should also go see at least one spectacular dance show, like at the Tropicana Club in Havana!
+While in Cuba you should also go see at least one spectacular dance show, at Casa de la Musica, the Buena Vista Social Club, or at the Cabaret Tropicana in Havana!

 Early Cuban Music History

 What we consider “Cuban music” actually has its roots in a variety of other places.